-Seventy nine years ago this month – late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.
+Eighty three years ago – in late March 1939 – the waterfront of Alicante was an absolutely desperate place to be.

-The Spanish Civil War was moving inexorably towards its bloody conclusion.
-Alicante was the last port still held by the Republicans and it was thronged with thousands upon thousands of refugees, all trying to escape the advancing Nationalist armies.
+The Spanish Civil War was almost over.
+Franco’s rebel armies were on the brink of victory.
+Alicante was the last port still held by the Republicans and it was thronged with thousands of refugees, all trying to escape the advancing Nationalists.

 Getting into Alicante was no picnic either.
 Dickson wrote to the Sunday Dispatch newspaper rather coolly afterwards; “we had some trouble avoiding a Franco Destroyer which had instructed us not to go into Alicante.
 However, with the aid of a rain squall and some bad weather we eluded the destroyer and entered Alicante at about 6pm on 19th March”

 Nobody would have blamed Dickson for loading his cargo and getting out of Alicante as fast as possible.
-But according to Dickson’s account, his cargo wasn’t there.
+But according to Dickson’s account, his cargo hadn’t arrived.
 And while he tried to locate it, Alicante port was filling up with refugees.

 In the end, he decided to take everyone he could and abandoned all thought of his cargo on the quayside.
-On Dickson’s own estimate, over 1,800 people were crammed in; some historians say there were many more than that.
-It was quite literally standing room only on deck.
+On Dickson’s own estimate, over 1,800 people were crammed in, though historians say there were many more than that.
+I’ve seen a copy of the passenger list, put together later by French colonial officials, with 2,638 names on it.
+It must have been – quite literally – standing room only on deck.

 Dickson wrote; “in all my experience at sea covering some 33 years, I have never seen anything like it and I hope I never will again.”